floragunncom/search-guard-docs/configuration_roles_permissions.md

 # Roles and permissions

+Hint: You can also use the [Kibana Confguration GUI](kibana_config_gui.md) for configuring Roles and Permissions.

 Search Guard roles and their associated permissions are defined in the file `sg_roles.yml`.
 You can define as many roles as you like.
 The syntax to define a role, and associate permissions with it, is as follows:

 ```